nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/_index.md

 ## CI Checks on your PR

-When you create a Pull Request the Continuous Integration (CI) framework will run some checks on your PR
+When you create a Pull Request the Continuous Integration (CI) framework will run some checks on your PR.
+It will:

 1. Compile, build and test the code including the code changes in your PR.
 It will:
 1. Build and verify the documentation including the dcumentation changes in your PR, carrying out checks such as making sure there are no dead links in the documentation